dlanza1/ExDeMon/README.md

 Built-in metric sources:
 - Kafka.

-### Metric pre-analysis

-This component is meant to transform incoming metrics before the analysis.
-If a pre-analysis is applied, the produced value will be the value used by the analysis.

-Each monitor configures or not its own pre-analysis.

-Built-in metric pre-analysis:
-- Average value during certain period.
-- Weighted average value during certain period.
-The closer in time the metric is to current time, the more influence it has over analyzed value.
-- Difference: difference with previous value.

 ### Metric analysis

-This component is meant to determine the status (error, warning, exception, ok) of each of the incoming metrics (pre-analyzed or not).
+This component is meant to determine the status (error, warning, exception, ok) of each of the incoming metrics.

-Each monitor configures or not its own analysis.
+Each monitor configures its own analysis.

 Built-in metric analysis:
 - Fixed threshold: error and warning thresholds.